Samuel Ashe Distinguished Professor in Constitutional Law & Director, Program in Law and Government

 Professor Gerhardt frequently participates in academic workshops and colloquium around the country and has published op eds for major newspapers throughout the country, including the New York Times, Washington Post, and LA Times.
 He has been regularly interviewed as an expert on constitutional law by all major networks, media outlets, cable television, national newspapers and magazines, and National Public Radio.
-In 1998-99, he was CNN's resident expert throughout President Clinton's impeachment hearings.
+In 1998-99, he was CNN's principal expert on impeachment throughout President Clinton's impeachment hearings.

 His honors include the Distinguished Service Award from the Association of Yale Alumni in 2008, selection as The St. George Tucker Lecturer at the William & Mary Law School in 2003, and twice as the Alpheus Mason Lecturer at Princeton University.
 Professor Gerhardt has twice received UNC Law School's Van Hecke-Wettach Award, given every two years in recognition of an outstanding book written by a faculty member.
 In 2004, he was a visiting fellow in the James Madison Program in American Institutions and Ideals at Princeton University.
 The Institute for the Arts and Humanities at UNC-Chapel Hill selected Professor Gerhardt as a fellow in its leadership and scholarship programs.
 He has given distinguished lectures at universities around the nation and the world.
 In 2015, the American Law Division of the Congressional Research Service selected Professor Gerhardt as the first independent scholar in history to work with it in updating and revising the official United States Constitution Annotated.

 Professor Gerhardt received a B.A. from Yale University, M.Sc. from the London School of Economics, and J.D. from the University of Chicago.
-After graduation from law school and before entering academia, he clerked for two federal judges (Chief Judge Robert McRae of the U.S. District Court for the Western District of Tennessee and Judge Gilbert Merritt of the U.S. Court of Appeals for the Sixth Circuit), served as Deputy Media Director of Albert Gore, Jr's first Senate campaign, and practiced law for two firms specializing in complex civil and criminal trial and appellate litigation -- Trotter, Bondurant, Hishon & Stephenson in Atlanta and Miller, Cassidy, Larroca & Lewin in Washington, D.C.
+After graduation from law school and before entering academia, he clerked for two federal judges (Chief Judge Robert McRae of the U.S. District Court for the Western District of Tennessee and Judge Gilbert Merritt of the U.S. Court of Appeals for the Sixth Circuit), served as Deputy Media Director of Albert Gore, Jr's first Senate campaign, and practiced law for two firms specializing in complex civil and criminal litigation -- Bondurant, Miller, Hishon & Stephenson in Atlanta, Ga., and Miller, Cassidy, Larroca & Lewin in Washington, D.C.

 Show All Publications